larry-robotics/elkodon/README.md

 into publish-subscribe, events, or the promise of upcoming features like request-response, pipelines, and blackboard, Elkodon has you covered.

-One of the features of Elkodon is its consistency.
-Regardless of payload size, transmission latency remains constant, ensuring a predictable and reliable communication experience.
+One of the features of Elkodon is its consistently low transmission latency regardless of payload size, ensuring a predictable and reliable communication experience.

 Elkodon's origins can be traced back to